- Viewing Profile: Reputation: Fleinflex

 Recommended: Ancestral Guidance

 Similar to talents Glyphs should be adjusted to what you play and what you play against.
-In general I keep Healing Storm, Shamanistic Rage and Purge Glyph as my defaults in 3v3.
+In general I keep Lightning Shield Glyph and Frostbrand Glyph as mandatory.
+The last one I swap out a lot.

 Lightning Shield - 10% damage reduction most of the time, incredibly useful for a squishy class like Enhance.